Categories: Women's Health

 • Dietary meat and fish, poultry.

 • Water.
-Strong black tea without sugar, rice or oat broth, compote from dried fruits and mineral water without gas are also possible.
+You can also have strong black tea without sugar, rice or oat decoction, dried fruit compote, and non-carbonated mineral water.

-It is better to eat food at room temperature.
+It is better to consume food at room temperature.

 • Fatty meat and fish (including rich broths).